Biden: 'We can't wait any longer' to address climate crisis

-WASHINGTON (AP) — In the most ambitious U.S. effort to stave off the worst effects of climate change, President Joe Biden issued executive orders Wednesday to cut oil, gas and coal emissions and double energy production from offshore wind turbines.
+WASHINGTON (AP) — In the most ambitious U.S. effort to stave off the worst of climate change, President Joe Biden signed executive orders to transform the nation’s heavily fossil-fuel powered economy into a clean-burning one, pausing oil and gas leasing on federal land and targeting subsidies for those industries.

-The orders target federal subsidies for oil and other fossil fuels and halt new oil and gas leases on federal lands and waters.
-They also aim to conserve 30 percent of the country’s lands and ocean waters in the next 10 years and move to an all-electric federal vehicle fleet.
+The directives aim to conserve 30 percent of the country’s lands and waters in the next 10 years, double the nation's offshore wind energy, and move to an all-electric federal vehicle fleet, among other changes.
+Biden’s sweeping plan is aimed at staving off the worst of global warming caused by burning fossil fuels.

 He said his orders will “supercharge our administration's ambitious plan to confront the existential threat of climate change.”